CoinCulture/evm-tools/analysis/ethersignal/ethersignal.md

 195    JUMP
 ```

+For some reason, the ISZERO is run twice, which leaves the value unchanged (assuming it was a 0x0 or 0x1 to begin with).
+Ie. (ISZERO (ISZERO 0x0)) = 0x0 and (ISZERO (ISZERO 0x1)) = 0x1.
-If the call returned a 0x1, we jump to 0x41 (65).
-Otherwise, we throw an exception by jumping to the invalid destination at pc 0x2.
+In any case, if the call returned a 0x1, we jump to PC 0x41 (65).
+Otherwise, we throw an exception by jumping to the invalid destination at PC 0x2 (2).

-At pc 65, a valid jump destination, we pop a few more un-needed items from the stack:
+At PC 65, a valid jump destination, we pop a few more un-needed items from the stack:

 ```
 65     JUMPDEST